Shraddha1513/Footcap-Website/README.md

-#Footcap-Website
+# Footcap-Website

-  Footcap is fully responsive website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+  Footcap is fully responsive website.
+Responsive for all devices, built using HTML, CSS, and JavaScript.

   This website can help companies expand their buisness and generate brand awareness.They can also offer a wider selection of shoes.